RuiAAPeres/iOSArchitecture/README.md

 You can see that when:

 * You have mixed Logic with UI.
+* You cannot see the boundaries between the Controller and the Model (MVC)
 * Your UIViewControllers suprass the 300 lines (From my experience when a UIViewController passes that frontier, normally something could be done better)
 * It's not clear for you where things are and how to you use them.